AustinCodingAcademy/advanced-syllabus/ReadMe.md

     + [Redux Explained](https://medium.freecodecamp.org/why-redux-makes-sense-to-me-and-how-i-conceptualize-it-c8a3a9db15ca)
 - :microscope: __Lab__:
     + [Explain this error](https://stackblitz.com/edit/react-om655w)
+    + Fork this project.
+Use the checklist to add redux to this simple app.
 - :newspaper: __Misc__:
     + [Redux on npm](https://www.npmjs.com/package/redux)
     + [20 Videos](https://learnredux.com/)